uknwho/Basics_OpenCV/README.md

-# This is a Repository involving basic functions and operations involved in Computer Vision Using Open CV.
+# This is a Practice Repository for learning Computer Vision Using Open CV - Python.